aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-or-other-solutions/why-not-vsto/code-comparison-for-common-features-with-vsto/set-background-picture-of-a-worksheet-in-vsto-and-aspose-cells/_index.md

 string ImageUrl = "pic.jpeg";

-//Get the picture into the streams.
+//Get the picture into a stream.

 FileStream fs = File.OpenRead(ImageUrl);